 Even if you decide to hire a company to remove trees for purely aesthetic purposes, it's still important to do your homework and compare prices.
-Consider these factors when determining the cost of removing a tree and whether it fits your current budget:
+Consider these factors when determining the cost of removing a tree and whether it fits your budget:

-Height of the tree: Most companies charge based on the height of the tree, usually with a set fee per foot.
+Most companies charge based on the height of the tree, usually with a set fee per foot.
 The fee may vary based on the height of the tree.
 For instance, smaller trees that are only about 20 feet will be less per foot than, say, a 90-foot tree.

-Emergencies: If your tree has been struck by lightning during a storm and is ready to fall, you should expect to pay more because the company will need to complete the job quickly.
-If the company is working during the remnants a storm, there's more risk of injury to its workers.
+If your tree has been struck by lightning and is ready to fall, you should expect to pay more because the company will need to complete the job quickly.
+If the company is working during the remnants of a storm, there's more risk of injury to its workers.